unaffected/ruthless.heavens/README.md

 - Skill tree nodes have differing unlock requirements.
 - Generally, you'll spend resources after satisfying some prerequisite(s).
 - Unlocking a skill tree talent may grant new ability cards, upgrade existing ability cards, grant new powers/perks, and more.
-- The skill trees will provide your primary source of progression.
+- The skill trees will be your primary source of progression.

 ## Formats / Game Modes